AddJam/addjam/_drafts/2015-01-30-gems-that-rock.md

 The returned json would only have the specified fields, skipping others like `created_at`, `updated_at`, and `email`.

 This is the simplest solution we've come across for serialization.
 It's especially great if you're working with Ember, which has build in support for the json output of AMS through the `ActiveModelAdapter`.

+##What did we miss?

+Well that's the lesser known gems in the Jam Jar but what else should we be using?
+I love hearing of new gems that can improve the development experience.
+Drop me <mailto:chris@addjam.com><an email>, [tweet me](http://twitter.com/chrisasaur) or better yet make a pull request for the [Jam Jar](https://github.com/AddJam/jamjar) and add the gem right in there.